vikrant7/tinkerers-laboratory.github.io/about/index.md

 The lab inventory includes a wide variety of equipment including CNC Machines, 3D Printer, Heavy Machines like Lathe, Milling, Drill, necessary Electronics equipment and the software assistance.

-Since its inception the tiny 700 Square foot lab has seen huge participation :-
+Since its inception the tiny 700 Square foot lab has seen huge participation:
-- Over 1000 students have used the lab,

 - Across Departments, year of study or academic program….
 - For very diverse projects, from course projects, B-Tech Projects, Hobby projects, DIYs to Start-ups.
 - 3 start-ups have already emerged from the Tinkerer’s Lab